 Determination of Polyphenols in Lycium barbarum Leaves by High-Performance Liquid Chromatography – Tandem Mass Spectrometry

 In this study other polyphenols including rutin, quercitrin, quercetin, isoquercitrin, neochlorogenic acid, chlorogenic acid, cryptochlorogenic acid, isochlorogenic acid B, isochlorogenic acid A, and isochlorogenic acid C and p-coumaric acid, luteolin, kaempferol and caffeic acid, were found in the leaves of Goji berries, all compounds of great interrest in treating a wide variety of diseases.

-Much of the research on flavonoids as anti-inflammatories has involved their ability to block the production of messaging molecules that promote inflammation.
+Most of the studies done on the anti-inflammatory properties of flavonoids were focusing on their potential to block the production of the messaging molecules that promote the inflammation itself.